AvielCo/K-nearest-neighbors-classifier/README.md

 The program will take the best trained model with K neighbor from 1 to 15 (usually the best is between 7 to 9).

+- Test:

-After that the program will test the best model using the preprocessed test dataset.
+After training will test the best model using the preprocessed test dataset.

+- Result:

+Will save a csv file that contains confusion matrix and classification report.
+Can be changed to save the best model.

 	*folders = letter folders (0 = a, 1 = b and so on).
 	Example of how the file tree should look like: